 Zhang & Yao (2005) [3] use Cointegration approach and error correction model to analyze the relation between the nominal effective exchange rate of Chinese RMB and CPI.
 They conclude that the exchange rate contributes a lot to the decline of the price level.

-Zhang (2009) [4] uses the VAR model, the unit Root Test, Cointegration Analysis, Granger Causality Test and Impulse Response Function to analyze the relationship between exchange rate and inflation rate.
+Zhang (2009) [4] uses the VAR model, along with the unit Root Test, Cointegration Analysis, Granger Causality Test and Impulse Response Function to analyze the relationship between exchange rate and inflation rate.
 He finds that in the long term the exchange rate to increase by one for each reference point, the currency 0.003% drop in inflation; Exchange rate with the transfer rate of inflation and the existence of time-delay effect.

 Real estate price